-Colour Screen — The Suunto EON Core features a wide, clear and easy to read full colour, TFT LED back lit. high contrast screen that make it intuitive to read, even at a glance.
+Colour Screen — The Suunto EON Core features a wide, clear and easy to read full colour, TFT LED backlit. high contrast screen that makes it intuitive to read, even at a glance.
 The always-on, adjustable LED backlight ensures that whichever data you choose to display, it's easily visible in murky waters, exploring the dark interiors of wrecks, or diving at night.

 You have a

-choice of display formats from graphic, numerical and a new prominent mode that either shows you pure numbers for depth, air remaining etc. or circles for a more natural view, or a mixture of the two.
-As with the Suunto EON Steel you can create and organise multiple pages or screens that you can flip through during the dive for different information.
+choice of display formats from the graphic, numerical and a new prominent mode that either shows you pure numbers for depth, air remaining etc. or circles for a more natural view or a mixture of the two.
+As with the Suunto EON Steel, you can create and organise multiple pages or screens that you can flip through during the dive for different information.